srikat/bricksextras/readme.txt

 == Changelog ==

+= 1.1.8 ( Nov 15, 2022 ) =
+* [Toggle Switch] - Added label layout controls to allow for stacking labels on mobile.
+* [Toggle Switch / Switcher] - Accessibility improvement - tablist/tabpanel & ARIA labels added when using multiple labels like tabs.
+* [Back to Top] - Fixed BricksProps CSS overriding the button SVG.
+* [Back to Top] - Fixed background circle being slightly visible over progress when on darker backgrounds.
+* [Read More] - Fixed read more not always opening when inside query loops.
+* [Dynamic Table] - Fixed an issue with columns not being resizable.

 = 1.1.7 ( Nov 10, 2022 ) =
 * [Back to Top] - New element for creating animated back to top buttons.
 * [Interactive Cursor] - New element for adding cursors that interact with other elements.